A soft, gooey, and secretly healthy deep dish cookie pie for dessert – with melted chocolate chips in each unbelievable bite!

 - 1/4 cup applesauce or yogurt

 - 3 tbsp oil or 1/4 cup nut butter

 - 2 tsp pure vanilla extract

 - 1 1/2 cup brown sugar or unrefined sugar (click for a Sugar Free Cookie Pie)

 - 1 cup chocolate chips

-- Blend everything except the chips very well in a food processor.
+- Drain and rinse beans very well.
+Blend everything except the chips very well in a food processor.
 Mix in chips, and pour into a greased pan.
 I normally use either a 10 or 9-inch springform pan.
 Cook at 350F for around 35-40 minutes.
 Let stand at least 10 minutes before removing from the pan.
 Some commenters have had success with a blender, but try that at your own risk and know the taste/texture will be better in a high-quality food processor.View Nutrition Facts

 Have you made this recipe?